Maths

 During the children’s learning journey at Grove Road, our intended impact of the Maths curriculum is to ensure that;

-- The children make use of diagrams and informal notes to help record steps and part answers when using mental methods that generate more information that can be kept in their head;
+• Children will make use of diagrams and informal notes to help record steps and part answers when using mental methods that generate more information than can be kept in their head;

 PUPIL VIEWS